 Founded in 1988, Green Power was formed by a group of dedicated volunteers who were concerned about local environmental problems.
 Since their formation, they have been promoting environmental education as they believe education is the ultimate means of transforming thinking and behaviour.
 They have programs in eco-monitoring, butterfly surveying, community education, coastal clean-up and recycling to name a few.
 Learn how you can get involved and take part in these projects.

 This humanitarian NGO was established in 2011 in Hong Kong to help promote community health in underprivileged populations.
 Their vision is to eliminate health inequities in the society and promote social change with a circular model of “service, research, and advocacy”.
 They firmly believe that everyone has the basic right to health.
 Their main service groups include working poor families, ethnic minorities, refugees and other underprivileged in Hong Kong.
-They seek skilled volunteers including pysiotherapists, social workers, doctors, nurses, pharmacists, dietitians, occupational therapists, clinical psychologists, lawyers and more.
+They seek skilled volunteers including physiotherapists, social workers, doctors, nurses, pharmacists, dieticians, occupational therapists, clinical psychologists, lawyers and more.

 Hong Kong Alley Cats are always are in need of foster homes for newborn kittens (who need bottle feeding), young cats or older kittens.
 They may also have FIV positive cats who need care.

-This organization aims to enhance the understanding of rare diseases among patients, carers and their families; promote self-help and mutual support and positive attitude; and promote public education on rare diseases while strengthening community awareness, understanding and support for patients, their families and related self-help organisations.
+This organisation aims to enhance the understanding of rare diseases among patients, carers and their families; promote self-help and mutual support and positive attitude; and promote public education on rare diseases while strengthening community awareness, understanding and support for patients, their families and related self-help organisations.
 They rely on the support of volunteers to promote social attention and support patients with rare diseases and their families in a way that spreads from person to person and heart to heart.
 They sincerely invite you to become a volunteer.

 HKAC is a multi-arts centre that fosters artistic exchanges locally and internationally, bringing the most forward creations to Hong Kong and showcasing homegrown talents abroad.
 Being Hong Kong’s only independent non-profit multi-arts institution, HKAC offers exhibitions, screenings and performances, connecting the arts of Hong Kong to the rest of the world through programmes and collaborations.
 As a volunteer you can help with events and programmes and provide administrative support.
 Volunteers are also trained to give docent tours and can participate in various types of service, depending on your knowledge, interest and availability.
 No previous experience is required.
 More volunteering information can be found on their website.

 Running since 2005, HKBCF is a non-profit charitable organisation and is the first non-profit dedicated to mitigating the threat of breast cancer in the local community through education, patient support, research and advocacy.
 They need volunteers for patient support, fundraising events and public education activities, translation, editing, proofreading and design work as well as administrative work like data entry.
-If you’d like to support their mission of early detection, support and advocating for better care in Hong Kong, join their volunteer program.
+If you’d like to support their mission of early detection, support and advocating for better care in Hong Kong, join their volunteer programme.

 Looking for some dog rescue volunteer work?
 HKDR started out as a one-woman effort to save dogs from being put down.
 Founder, Sally Andersen, and many dedicated volunteers aim to rescue, rehabilitate and re-home abandoned and unwanted dogs and puppies.
 HKDR is Hong Kong’s most active and successful dog re-homing organisations.
 There are several dog rescue volunteer work opportunities with HKDR ranging from dog walking to fostering, group activities and more.
 If you love dogs, find out how you can get involved.

 HKDCS is dedicated to the conservation of whales, dolphins and porpoises of Hong Kong.
-Since 2005, HKDCS has been recognized as a charitable organization.
+Since 2005, HKDCS has been recognised as a charitable organisation.
 They aim to increase public awareness of cetaceans in Hong Kong and around the world, and to effectively protect them while exposing the global issues of captivity, whaling, fishery bycatch and marine pollution.
 HKDCS relies largely on volunteers to carry out educational programmes and administrative work.
 Join their Dolphin Ambassador Programme which invites volunteers to help in different tasks including design, assisting in events, etc. Training is provided for specific tasks.
 Volunteers who have accumulated 20 hours of volunteer work would receive a certificate of Dolphin Ambassador.

 Hong Kong Shark Foundation (HKSF) is a registered charity dedicated exclusively to shark conservation.
 They aim to raise awareness about shark conservation, particularly the unsustainable practice of shark finning, and to reduce consumption of shark products in Hong Kong.
 There are many ways to volunteer with HKSF from providing your graphic design, website design, copywriting, translation, content management, printing to fundraising and more.